-In December 2013, the Authority entered a 30 year contract with SITA Sembcorp UK Ltd (now MERL) due to end in December 2043.
+In December 2013, the Authority entered a 30-year contract with SITA Sembcorp UK Ltd (now MERL) due to end in December 2043.
 The contract gives MERL responsibility for processing, treating, disposing and recycling the contract waste accepted from the Authority.
 The contract specifies minimum standards for the services to be provided MERL with deductions if facilities are unavailable or performance is below standards set out in the contract.
 Under the terms of the contract, the contractor was responsible for the design, build, finance and operation of two major facilities: energy from waste (EfW) facility at Wilton in Redcar, Teesside and a rail transfer loading station in Kirkby in Merseyside.

 The construction phase of the contract was completed in summer 2017 and the facilities became operational on 1 September 2017.
-Under the terms of the Contract and the scope of IFRIC 12/ IPSAS 32, as adapted and interpreted by the Code.
 At the end of the Contract period the Authority has an option to extend the contract term by 5 years on new payment terms or it can terminate and the facilities transfer to the Authority at no additional cost